 However, the original recipe got evolved and modified during it's journey to India before it became Indian Phirni.

-You will find a different and unique rice pudding recipe in different countries.
+It really amuses me to see the different ways in which rice pudding is made around the world.
 Though milk and rice remain common in almost all of them, the type of rice or form in which rice is used makes every rice pudding different from the other.
 Sometimes additional ingredients used, give them a unique taste.

 Mango Phirni is very easy to make and requires only a handful of basic ingredients.